School Psychology, Ph.D.

 Internship: An internship is required.
 A minimum of 1,500 hours of internship in an approved setting must be completed.
 A minimum of 600 hours must be in a school setting.
 The internship can be full-time for a year or half-time over two years.

 Language Examination: No language examination is required.

 All students are required to obtain clearances to work in the public schools.

 The preliminary examination is an essay examination that covers key areas of Psychology and School Psychology to determine the student's competence and ability to explain key concepts.
-Four subjects are covered: Scientific Psychology; Consultation and Intervention; Diagnosis and Remediation; and Role/Function and Ethical/Legal Considerations.
+It tests the student's knowledge in four areas, including Scientific Psychology; Consultation and Intervention; Diagnosis and Remediation; and Role/Function and Ethical/Legal Considerations.

 The preliminary examination is taken after completion of all academic subjects except for the internship.